DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Chemical peels (eg, 20% salicylic acid in alcohol) are reported to lead to rapid resolution of the condition .

-Terra firma-forme dermatosis usually responds completely to treatment.
-Patients can be reassured that this is a benign condition, and that they can use alcohol wipes to remove any recurrent lesions.
+Terra firma-forme dermatosis usually responds completely to treatment and rarely recurs.
+Patients can be reassured this is a benign condition, and they can use alcohol wipes to remove any recurrent lesions.

 © 2020 DermNet New Zealand Trust.